ronfl3x/Boris-Theme/README.md

 Based on the GitHub Dark theme by [GitHub](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme)

+(The main difference being that struct properties are in a different color than the struct...)

 ## Installation

 1. Open **Extensions** sidebar panel in Visual Studio Code. `View → Extensions`